-Our neighbours at St.Barnabas and Swanmore Primary School have jointly launched a Family Fun Day, to be held here in the grounds of both buildings on 7th July.
-This promises to be a great day of fun and entertainment for the whole family with our local community.
+Our neighbours at St.Barnabas and Swanmore Primary School have jointly launched a Family Fun Day, to be held in the grounds of both buildings on 7th July.
+This promises to be a great day of fun and entertainment for the whole family, so Barnaby’s will be open!
 Activities will include:

 - Family games